rjmangubat23/OpenSSL/README.md

 Download Complete list of Android NDK files here: https://github.com/taka-no-me/android-cmake/blob/master/ndk_links.md

+If this has helped you in anyway feel free to share this to other people who are having problems on this.
+Also please upvote my answer on Stackoverflow: http://stackoverflow.com/a/37043683/2210080 that would mean a lot to me.
+Thank you!

 If you have any questions, feel free to email me: mangubatrj@gmail.com